Night Rowing Policy

 This document is based upon a risk assessment carried out in accordance with British Rowing guidelines.
 Its purpose is to explain the club procedures designed to mitigate the risks associated specifically with rowing at night.
 These measures are in addition to the safety measures required for safe rowing in daylight.

-- The club captain’s express permission is required for all crews wishing to row at night.
+The club captain’s permission is required for all crews wishing to row at night.
+This permission may be delegated to the Men’s and Women’s Captains and Vice Captains after permission has been obtained for the first outing.

 The Bank Party

 There has been a great deal of discussion concerning bank parties, both within the club and within the CRA.
 The Chesterton risk assessment established that the bank party face more potentially harmful risks than the crew in the boat.
-Therefore Chesterton do not require that a bank party be present for night outings.
+Therefore Chesterton do not wish to force or pressure anyone into bank partying at night, and all nighttime bank parties do so entirely of their own volition..
 The most serious risks faced by a bank party are a collision on the towpath, with either other people or objects, particularly if such collisions result in the bank party falling into the river.
 Therefore the following precautions emphasise the need for a bank party to be visible and to be protected if a collision occurs.

 The bank party should wear:

-- Their bike should be well maintained have both bike lights and reflectors fitted
+Their bike should be well maintained having both bike lights and reflectors fitted

 The bank party should also carry: